ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 ```

-For setting it up to run with each set of file, we can set a SLURM script that
-loops over each fastq file:
+For setting it up to run with each set of file, we can set a SLURM script that loops over each fastq file.
+Note that this script calls the run_hista2.sh script for each pair of fastq file supplied as its argument.
 ```
 #!/bin/bash
 set -o xtrace